tinakuzmenko/js-calculator/README.md

 The calculator allows basic arithmetic operations:

- *+* - addition,\
+ `+` - addition\
- *-* - subtraction,\
+ `-` - subtraction\
- *** - multiplication,
+ `*` - multiplication\
- *÷* - division,
+ `÷` - division

 The calculator allows to compute trigonometric functions:

- *sin* - the sine function,
+ `sin` - the sine function\
- *cos* - the cosine function,
+ `cos` - the cosine function\
- *tg* - the tangent function,
+ `tg` - the tangent function\
- *ctg* - the cotangent function.
+ `ctg` - the cotangent function

 The calculator allows memory operations:

- *MS* - The MS button stores the currently displayed result in memory.
+ `MS` - The MS button stores the currently displayed result in memory.

- *M+* - The M+ button adds the current result to the one in memory.
+ `M+` - The M+ button adds the current result to the one in memory.
 So, if you had stored a 20, and the current result is a 5, your memory would contain 25 when you press it.
 If the memory is empty, it acts like MS and simply stores the result.

- *MR* - The MR button gets the value stored in memory and puts it in the display.
+ `MR` - The MR button gets the value stored in memory and puts it in the display.

- *MC* - The MC button clears the memory.
+ `MC` - The MC button clears the memory.

 ## Install